-When Maslow ended up placing the concept of self-actualization at the top of the proverbial pyramid, an artifact of later social psychologists as Maslow himself did not convey messages through the pyramid imagery, he did so knowing that the full potential of the self cannot be achieved until the previous, more basic needs of the individual are fully met and satisfied.
+When Maslow ended up placing the concept of self-actualization at the top of the proverbial pyramid, an artifact later built upon by social psychologists, he did so knowing that the full potential of the self cannot be achieved until the previous, more basic needs of the individual are fully met and satisfied.

 Maslow’s self-actualization theories may have a lot more in common with the modern mobile phone selfie movement than we might think.
 Let me explain…

 According to Maslow and much of the modern thinking around sociological frameworks, and even management practices throughout organizations like McKinsey, Bain and Harvard Business School, self-actualization is something that we plan carefully in our minds and express in various forms throughout the course of life – work and play – often well before we obtain mastery of the state.